-Ultimate Comfort Food
+Chicken Pot Pie is the Ultimate Comfort Food

-The sauce falls into the basics category.
-I make a standard roux with butter and flour then make the sauce using chicken stock.
-I enrich the sauce with the addition of cream and a little sherry, both are optional but I find they make all the difference.
+The sauce falls into the ‘basics’ category.
+You make a standard ‘roux’ with butter and flour, then make the sauce using chicken stock.
+I enrich the sauce with the addition of cream and a little sherry, both are optional but I find they add a wonderful creamy depth to the pie.
 The roux method for making a sauce is also the basis of my Fabulous Fish Pie

 Variations on Pie

 If making the pie ahead of time, allow the filling to cool down before covering with pastry.
-Then store in the fridge until ready to cook.
+Then store in the fridge, until ready to cook.

 Time Saving Hack

 If making this in the States may I recommend a time saving hack.
 I often substitute Trader Joe’s ‘Mirepoix’ in place of the chopped onions, carrots and celery.
 They do all the chopping for me and I do not end up crying while cutting up the onions.

 This would be lovely served with roasted Brussel Sprouts with Cranberries and Pecans and Little Baby Roasted Potatoes.